Contemporary art centerUpdated: June 4, 2026

 Read more

+Built for the 1937 International Exhibition, the Palais de Tokyo was originally designed to house the city’s modern art collections.
 While its eastern wing remains a traditional museum, this western section was reimagined in the early 2000s as a radical space for contemporary creation.

-The architects chose to strip the interior down to its raw concrete bones, creating a flexible, industrial environment that contrasts sharply with the classical marble of its exterior.\n\nToday, the center is the largest of its kind in Europe, operating as a living laboratory for artists rather than a repository for old masterpieces.
+The architects chose to strip the interior down to its raw concrete bones, creating a flexible, industrial environment that contrasts sharply with the classical marble of its exterior.

-Because there is no permanent collection, the space is constantly being rebuilt and redefined by rotating installations.
-This \"anti-museum\" approach allows visitors to engage with the avant-garde in a setting that feels more like a creative workshop than a formal gallery." } ]
+This "anti-museum" approach allows visitors to engage with the avant-garde in a setting that feels more like a creative workshop than a formal gallery.

 ♿ Accessibility & families

+The Palais de Tokyo is fully accessible to visitors with reduced mobility and wheelchair users.
 The main entrance at 13 Avenue du President Wilson provides level access.
 Inside, wide elevators connect all exhibition levels, including the Tokyot-art bookshop and the restaurants.

-Most galleries feature open, industrial layouts with ample space for maneuvering.\n\nParents with strollers are welcome throughout the museum.
+Parents with strollers are welcome throughout the museum.
 There is no requirement to leave strollers at the entrance, though a free cloakroom is available for those who prefer to use a carrier.
+Admission is free for all visitors under 18 years old.
+Children under 13 must be accompanied by an adult at all times.

+The center features a raw, industrial aesthetic with concrete floors and occasionally dim lighting.
 Some contemporary installations may involve loud sounds or strobe effects; staff provide warnings if specific gallery content is sensitive for young children or those with sensory triggers.
-While benches are available, the vast scale of the building requires significant walking." }

 🏢 On-site amenities

-{ "amenities": "## On-Site Facilities\n\nRestrooms and Accessibility\nComplimentary restrooms are located on the ground floor (Level 0) near the entrance and on the lower level (Level -1).
+Restrooms and Accessibility Complimentary restrooms are located on the ground floor (Level 0) near the entrance and on the lower level (Level -1).
 These facilities include accessible toilets and dedicated baby-changing stations.

-The entire building is equipped with elevators, making all exhibition levels accessible for strollers and visitors with limited mobility.\n\nDining Options\nThe Palais de Tokyo hosts two primary restaurants.
+The entire building is equipped with elevators, making all exhibition levels accessible for strollers and visitors with limited mobility.

+Dining Options The Palais de Tokyo hosts two primary restaurants.
 Monsieur Bleu offers a premium dining experience with a chic Art Deco interior and a terrace featuring direct views of the Eiffel Tower.
 For a more casual yet vibrant atmosphere, Bambini serves Italian cuisine and cocktails.

-A smaller snack bar is typically available in the lobby for quick coffee, drinks, and light refreshments.\n\nBookstore and Gift Shop\nThe on-site bookstore, Librairie Walther König, is a destination for art enthusiasts.
+A smaller snack bar is typically available in the lobby for quick coffee, drinks, and light refreshments.

+Bookstore and Gift Shop The on-site bookstore, Librairie Walther König, is a destination for art enthusiasts.
 It features an extensive selection of international art magazines, rare exhibition catalogs, monographs, and unique design objects.
+It is located near the main entrance and does not require an exhibition ticket to visit.

-It is located near the main entrance and does not require an exhibition ticket to visit.\n\nConnectivity and Water\nFree Wi-Fi is available for visitors within the main lobby and near the reception area.
+Connectivity and Water Free Wi-Fi is available for visitors within the main lobby and near the reception area.
 Public water fountains are located close to the restroom blocks on the lower levels.

-While you may bring a small bottle of water into the building, consumption is generally restricted to the lobby and lounge areas rather than the active gallery spaces." }
+While you may bring a small bottle of water into the building, consumption is generally restricted to the lobby and lounge areas rather than the active gallery spaces.

 Reliability & freshness